DBHP Lab

 Who We Are:

-Dr. Steff Du Bois (he/they) is the Director of DBHP Lab, and an Assistant Professor of Psychology at IIT.
-This is his second research lab, after leading the Behavioral Medicine Research Lab at Northwestern University's Family Institute, from 2013-2015.
+Dr. Steff Du Bois (he/they) is the Director of DBHP Lab, and an Associate Professor of Psychology at IIT.
 His research focuses on health behaviors such as sex, treatment engagement, diet and exercise; partnership and health, e.g., the health of individuals in sexual and gender minority (SGM) relationships or long distance relationships (LDR); and also, health research recruitment, retention, and methodology.
-Dr. Du Bois is an LGBTQ+ Psychologist who enjoys doing research, mentoring other researchers, and teaching students about research in the classroom.
-He has received multiple grants for his research, published his findings in academic journals, and presented his research nationally and internationally.
+Steff is a multi-racial, LGBTQ+ Psychologist who enjoys research, mentorship, and teaching.
+He has received multiple grants for his research, published 40+ peer-reviewed articles in academic journals, and presented his research nationally and internationally.
+He is the author of the book, I'm Not Okay and That's Okay: Mental Health Microskills to Deal with Life's Inevitable Struggles.

-Kelly A. Manser, MS, (she/her) is a sixth-year student in the DBHP Lab.
-Kelly is completing her predoctoral internship in Behavioral Medicine at the Medical University of South Carolina / Charleston Internship Consortium.
+Kelly A. Manser, MS, (she/her) is an alumna of the DBHP Lab.
+Kelly completed her predoctoral internship in Behavioral Medicine at the Medical University of South Carolina / Charleston Internship Consortium.
 Her previous clinical rotations include Loyola Medical Center (Abdominal Transplant) and Hines VA (Primary Care Behavioral Health).
 Before graduate school, Kelly worked full-time as a behavioral health research coordinator, having earned her degree in Psychology and Spanish from Tufts University in 2013.
 Kelly's research interests broadly encompass individual, interpersonal, and structural-level predictors of physical and psychosocial well-being.
 Her Ph.D. cohort once voted her "the most likely to ask how your dog is doing.

 Stephen Ramos, PhD (he/him) is an alumnus of the DBHP Lab at IIT and is currently completing a T32 fellowship at the University of California, San Diego.
 His research interests focus on HIV prevention, HIV care engagement, behavioral health syndemics (e.g., mental health, substance use, trauma), and marginalized populations.
 He previously served in the APA Science Student Council as the 2020-2022 Health Psychology representative and completed his clinical internship in the Med/Health track at the University of Florida.
 Contact: StephenRamosPhD@gmail.com.

-Taylor Frye, MA (she/her) is currently a second-year Clinical Psychology PhD student at IIT.
-Before enrolling in the program, Taylor received her B.S. in Psychology from Illinois State University, as well as her M.A. in Counseling from Northwestern University.
-Taylor has both clinical and research experience with at-risk youth and individuals with serious mental illness.
+Taylor Frye-Vargas, MA (she/her) is currently a fourth-year Clinical Psychology PhD student at IIT.
+Before enrolling in the program, Taylor received her BS in Psychology from Illinois State University, as well as her MA in Counseling from Northwestern University.
+Taylor has both clinical and research experience with individuals with serious mental illness (SMI).
 Taylor currently works as an Assessment and Referral Clinician at Chicago Behavioral Hospital, completing psychiatric intake assessments for patients.
-Taylor’s research interests center around the SMI population, specifically how providers can support those with SMI, and barriers to treatment engagement among those with SMI.
+Taylor’s clinical and research interests center around the SMI population, specifically psychotic spectrum disorders.

-Lynn Kannout, MS (she/her) is a fourth-year doctoral student in the Clinical Psychology Ph.D. program at IIT.
-Prior to this, Lynn received a B.A. in psychology with a concentration in human services and a double minor in public health and peace, justice, and conflict studies at DePaul University.
-Her current research interest includes how exposure to systemic oppression (racism, homophobia, Islamophobia, etc.) affects the physical and mental health of marginalized communities.
-Lynn hopes to create evidence-based, culturally competent interventions to relieve these health disparities.
-Clinically, Lynn has worked with the pediatric health psychology population at the UI Health Craniofacial Center, and is currently, rotating at the University of Chicago Medical Center.
+Leen Kannout, MS (she/هي) is a sixth-year Doctoral Candidate in the Clinical Psychology PhD program at IIT.
+Prior to this, Leen received a B.A. in psychology with a concentration in human services and a double minor in public health and peace, justice, and conflict studies at DePaul University.
+Her current research interests include how exposure to systemic oppression (racism, homophobia, Islamophobia, etc.) affects the physical and mental health of marginalized communities.
+Leen is dedicated to health equity, advocacy, and social justice.
+She hopes to create evidence-based, culturally competent interventions to relieve these health disparities.
+Clinically, Leen has worked with the pediatric health psychology population at the UI Health Craniofacial Center, and is currently an Intern at Harvard Medical School/Boston Children's Hopsital.
+Leen also is a 2024-2025 Diversifying Higher Education Faculty in Illinois (DFI) Fellow.

 Current Projects: